B A R E L Y B A D W E B S I T E

 Specifically, it is unclear whether 41° 40' 57" north latitude is supposed to be the latitude of the southernmost point of Middle Island or, as stated, merely the latitude of Middle Island, whatever that means.
 If it's the latter, then the given latitude may be the middlemost point of Middle Island, or even the northernmost!

-Depending on how far off my estimate of Canada's southernmost point is, it might be that Indiana isn't or that New Jersey is on the list, but I really will pay you a thousand dollars if you can prove it.
+Depending on how far off my estimate of Canada's southernmost point is, it might be that Indiana isn't or that New Jersey is on the list, but I really will pay you a thousand dollars if you can prove the number of U.S. states is not 27.

 New Jersey

-New Jersey is the state closest to being partly north of Canada's southernmost point without being so.
-I estimated New Jersey's northernmost point using Mapquest and confirmed it using TOPOZONE to within 163 feet.
-If you think New Jersey is north of where I think it is, please .
+New Jersey is the state that is closest to being partly north of Canada's southernmost point without being so.
+The point I use is derived from Google.
+If you think New Jersey is north of where I think it, please .
+And as with the southernmost point of Canada, if you find yourself near New Jersey's northernmost point and you have a way of recording the coordinates, please do so and let me know.

 Hello.
 In response to your email, the northernmost point of New Jersey is High Point.
 For more information regarding latitude, try the U.S. Geological Survey within the Department of Interior.
 Thank you. --

 Just so you'll know, it turns out High Point is not the northernmost point of New Jersey.
-High Point is 2.48 statute miles south.
-Ms. Hudnett thought I meant the highest point, which High Point is, but in later e-mails she refused, despite my cordial urging, to admit her original mistake.
-People like this -- people who refuse to admit their mistakes when slapped in the face with them -- should be identified with some sort of brand on their foreheads and some sort of special string in their e-mails so the rest of us can spot 'em right off the bat.
+High Point is nearly 2.5 statute MILES south of "the northernmost point of New Jersey."
+Ms. Hudnett thought I meant the highest point, which High Point is, at 1,772 feet, but in later e-mails she refused, despite my urging, to admit her original mistake.
+People like this -- people who refuse to admit their mistakes when repeatedly slapped in the face with them -- should be identified with some sort of brand on their foreheads and some sort of special string in their e-mails so the rest of us can spot 'em right off the bat.
+(Update of April 26, 2017: One thinks of Donald Trump.)

 Colorado

-Colorado's northern border in its entirety is defined to be exactly 41 degrees north latitude, according to USGS Paper 909.
+Colorado's northern border in its entirety is defined as exactly 41 degrees north latitude, according to USGS Paper 909.

 Missouri